tubbo/Snookey2/README.md

 [Original Snookey by u/Spikeedoo is here.](https://github.com/Spikeedoo/SnooKey)

-The text and stuff below was originally made by u/Spikeedoo:
+The text and stuff below was originally made by u/Spikeedoo (with some modifications from me):

 # SnooKey
 Some reddit users figured out a way to stream to RPAN (Reddit's livestreaming platform) from desktop streaming software